loning/universe/04_mathematical_formulations.md

 This formula describes the core process of the entire theory: The universe and observer are equivalent, forming quantum consciousness; quantum consciousness is classicalized to produce classical knowledge and classical entropy.

-For more detailed content, please refer to the [Core Theory](core.md).
+For more detailed content, please refer to the [Quantum-Classical Dualism Core Theory](core.md).